filoxo/single-spa-example-rxjs-shared-state/README.md

 ## Additional notes

-These are implemented within the same repo **for illustration purposes**.
-In an organizational setting, each of the modules should be in its own repo.
+These are implemented within the same repo using lerna **for illustration purposes**.
+In an organizational setting, each of the modules should be in its own repo (though [a monorepo setup could still work with the right deployment setup](https://github.com/single-spa/single-spa.js.org/pull/329)).

 ### Utility module?